microsoft/CCF/sphinx/source/recovery.rst

     --node-cert-file=/path/to/node_certificate --quote-file=/path/to/quote
     recover --network-cert-file=/path/to/network_certificate

 Each node will then immediately restore the public entries of its ledger (``--ledger-file``).
 Because deserialising the public entries present in the ledger may take some time, operators can query the progress of the public recovery by running the ``getSignedIndex`` JSON-RPC which returns the version of the last signed recovered ledger entry.
-Once the public ledger is fully recovered, the recovered node automatically become part of the public network, allowing other nodes to join the network.
+Once the public ledger is fully recovered, the recovered node automatically becomes part of the public network, allowing other nodes to join the network.

 .. note:: If more than one node were started in ``recover`` mode, the node with the highest signed index (as per the response to the ``getSignedIndex`` JSON-RPC) should be preferred to start the new network.
 Other nodes should be shutdown and restarted with the ``join`` option.